muzudho/items-match/README.md

 extern crate rattle_items_match;

 use rattle_items_match::{
-    ActualBuilder as Actual, Condition as Cnd, ConditionsBuilder as Cnds, Controls as Co, ExpectedBuilder as Expected, MachineBuilder as Ma, Operator as Op, RangeIncludesMax, Repeat, };
+    ActualBuilder as Actual, Condition as Cnd, ConditionsBuilder as Cnds, Control as Co, ExpectedBuilder as Expected, MachineBuilder as Ma, Operator as Op, RangeIncludesMax, Repeat, };